 The second dose is needed to further reduce the virus’s ability to spread, extend the period of immunity, and improve the vaccine’s effectiveness, particularly against certain variants.

 Efficacy after two doses of the messenger RNA vaccine in preventing disease caused by the Omicron variant is around 35%, compared 70% in preventing hospitalizations.

 See the Vaccine safety section on the COVID-19 vaccination page.

 Vaccination may cause symptoms such as redness at the injection site.
 Other problems may arise by chance and are unrelated to vaccination, such as a cold or gastroenteritis.

 Most reactions are mild and short-lived.
 Local reactions may occur up to 8 days after vaccination.
-Reactions are less common in people over 55 years of age.
+Reactions are less common in children under 12 and people over 55 years of age.
 They are most common after the second dose.

 The vaccines cannot cause COVID-19 because they do not contain the SARS-CoV-2 virus responsible for the disease.
 However, a person who has been in contact with the virus in the days prior to or following vaccination may still develop COVID-19.
 It is important to continue to follow the health instructions until most of the population has been vaccinated.

 In most cases